 Princeton Republic, July 7, 1949 – “The interior of the Princeton Hardware and Supply Company’s store is being improved with new display fixtures including shelving, aisle counters and new lighting fixtures.”

-The hardware store moved to the wood building on the northwest corner of Water and Washington streets, built in 1850, in 1950 and changed hands in 1952 when Dutton and Paradowski turned over the keys to the business to Leo Oestreich and Vernon Jackson.
-(The building was razed following a fire a few years later.)
+The hardware store changed hands in 1952 when Dutton and Paradowski turned over the keys to the business to Leo Oestreich and Vernon Jackson.
+The store later moved to the northwest corner of Water and Washington streets.

 That’s as far as my research goes.
 I don’t yet know, for example, when the two stores became one as it is today.
 I believe it was under the Skogmos name, but I will update as I begin looking at more recent times.
 If you can fill in any of the gaps, please let me know.

 Not surprisingly, the City of Princeton Historical Walking Tour plaques on both the Parlor Hotel and Blue Moon restaurant buildings include factual, historical errors about these two buildings.
 Those errors were addressed in previous blog posts.

 Thank you for reading and caring about local history.